MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 >
 > If you already have private channels assigned to Call queue they will continue to work.
 This problem only affects new assignments.
 >
-> Support continutes to work on identifying the root cause of this problem.
+> Support continues to work on identifying the root cause of this problem.

 ### Conference mode